dz1dz1on/fun-with-playwright/README.md

 ## Known Issues

-- test are not stabilized on CI/CD
+- test are not stabilized on CI/CD and cleaning data mechanism isn't implemented

 # Things that should be done (sadly I didn't made on time):
 - create dockerfile for CI/CD which will pull playwright image and build it then  publish to docker site or any cloud